JuliaML/LIBLINEAR.jl/README.md

 # LIBLINEAR handles multi-class data automatically using a one-against-the rest strategy
 labels = iris[:Species]

-# First dimension of input data is features; second is data
+# First dimension of input data is features; second is instances
 data = convert(Matrix, iris[:, 1:4])'

 # Train SVM on half of the data using default parameters.
 See the linear_train